 Fair Trade only offers farmers about 20 cents more than commodity pricing for every pound of coffee sold, a small increase for even the largest producers.
 Fair Trade is also only available to cooperatives and large estates, leaving out small-scale individual farmers.
-It also lacks the level of transparency and traceability back to the producers that we value, and doesn't incentivize high-quality or innovation at the farm level, paying farmers the same rate no matter the quality.
+It also lacks the level of transparency and traceability back to the producers that we value.
+Fair Trade fails to incentivize high-quality coffee or innovation at the farm level, paying farmers the same rate no matter the quality.

 Direct Trade, on the other hand, typically implies that a coffee buyer agrees to a fair price directly with the coffee farmer based on quality.
 In 2010, Olympia Coffee